 - 6.3.3 During the restoration operations the assessment shows a reduction in water levels upstream of the site and minor increase in water levels in the south-western corner of the site of the development.
-However, these increased levels are very small and thus should be considered insignificant if assessed against accuracy of the modelling. - 6.3.4 This assessment confirms that there will be no significant impact on surface water or flood risk.
+However, although these increased levels were considered very small and thus could be considered insignificant (if assessed against accuracy of the modelling), a revised phased mineral extraction scheme has been agreed in consultation with the EA to ensure no flood impacts form the proposed development.
+The working scheme is shown in Plan ES25-7. - 6.3.4 The final flood risk assessment confirms that there will be no significant impact on the local environment due to any increased flood risk. - 6.3.5 During the restoration of the site, a series of drainage ditches will be formed that will utilise retained features and also creating new ditches to ensure surface water can flow into the "wet woodland area", with ultimate discharge to the River Thames, as is currently the situation.
+The proposed drainage scheme is included in Appendix 2.

-- 6.4.1 There is no requirement for flood storage compensation as restoration land levels will be completed to existing, or just below existing ground levels. - 6.4.2 No further mitigation measures are recommended over and above the mitigation included within the design of the scheme.
+- 6.4.1 There is no requirement for flood storage compensation as restoration land levels will be completed to existing, or just below existing ground levels. - 6.4.2 A working scheme progressing from north to south adjacent to the Thames (Phase 1 and Phase 2) is proposed, together with a southerly direction of working from the plant area towards the southern site boundary as part of Phase 3. - 6.4.3 No further mitigation measures are recommended over and above the mitigation included within the design of the scheme.